-Best Places to Visit in Slovenia
+Map of the Best Places to Visit in Slovenia

-One of the most beautiful lakes in all of Europe, stunning Lake Bled is the Slovenia’s standout attraction.
+One of the most beautiful lakes in the world, stunning Lake Bled is the Slovenia’s standout attraction.
 Its calm, clear waters are surrounded by tree-covered hills up close and snow-capped mountains in the distance.
-The two unique features that really set Lake Bled apart, though, are Bled Castle and Bled Island.
+The two unique features that really set phenonmenal Lake Bled apart, though, are Bled Castle and Bled Island.
 The impressive medieval castle looms over the lake like the background of a movie scene, and within its walls offers a museum, café and a number of terrific viewpoints.
 Meanwhile, the Pilgrimage Church of the Assumption of Maria takes up much of tiny Bled Island, providing visitors with the opportunity to explore this historic building and even ring the bell which, legend has it, grants you a single wish.
 Regardless of whether you want to try your luck with that, the trip over in a traditional “pletna” (small boat which the gondolier paddles using his feet) or on your own in a rented rowboat, it is, as they say, all about the journey.

 A flat, paved 6 km path circles the lake, allowing visitors an easy way to enjoy its beauty from all angles.
 It only takes a little extra work, however, to climb up into the hills and reach the really spectacular viewpoints.
 Popular spots such as Mala Osojnica and Mala Ojstrica offer up picture-perfect views of the lake, island, castle and distant mountains, but there are also many more great spots to be found in the nearby hills for those willing to explore.